 There are many myths and legends surrounding cruises, but most of these wild claims prove false with just a little research.
 We’ve taken the most common myths and blown them wide open, so you can get packing right away…

-Cruises are for old folks: No longer the domain of the elderly; cruise lines cater for everyone and are one of the most popular holidays for families and young couples.
+Cruises are for retired folks only: No longer the domain of the retired; cruise lines cater for everyone and are one of the most popular holidays for families and young couples.
 It’s all about choosing the right cruise to suit your requirements; do your research before booking and check out our guide below for more information on the different cruise lines out there.

 Cruises are boring: Don’t think for a second that you will be bored on a cruise; not a moment will go by that isn’t filled with some exciting activity!
 Take your pick from numerous pools, rock-climbing walls, mini golf, water slides, game shows, spa treatments, lectures, music, karaoke, nightclubs; not to mention all the shore excursions to exciting destinations.

 Cruises mean sea sickness: The cruise ships of today are huge vessels, built with stabilisers to reduce movement on-board and cushion you from those pesky waves, so it is highly unlikely that you will get sick while at sea.
 In the unlikely event that you do feel queasy, the medical centre on-board can offer you free medication that will help.

 - Take a cruise in the summer months when the seas are at their calmest.

 - If you are really worried about getting sick, go for a Fjord or Mediterranean cruise your first time around.
 The Fjords are inland and very calm and the med offers calm seas for sensitive stomachs.